maoabc/unrar-android/src/main/cpp/libunrar/readme.txt

    unnecessary in Unrar, especially in header files.

-   If you wish to port Unrar to a new platform, you may need to edit '#define LITTLE_ENDIAN' in os.hpp and data type definitions in rartypes.hpp.
+   If you wish to port Unrar to a new platform, you may need to edit '#define LITTLE_ENDIAN' in os.hpp and child type definitions in rartypes.hpp.

-   if computer architecture does not allow not aligned data access, you need to undefine ALLOW_NOT_ALIGNED_INT and define STRICT_ALIGNMENT_REQUIRED in os.h.
+   if computer architecture does not allow not aligned child access, you need to undefine ALLOW_NOT_ALIGNED_INT and define STRICT_ALIGNMENT_REQUIRED in os.h.